James L. Noles, Jr.

 • Alabama Environmental Law Section, Executive Council

-• Alabama School of Fine Arts, Former Chairman, Board of Trustees
+• Alabama School of Fine Arts, Former Chairman, School Board

 • Mountain Brook Library Foundation, Former President, Board of Trustees